 Above: The wood-burning stove in the kitchen is the only source of heat in the house.

-Above: French doors open to the outdoors, for an indoor/outdoor feel.
+Above: Double doors create an indoor/outdoor feel.

 Above: The original upstairs bedroom.